hamdanurfore/Bootstrap-Portfolio/README.md

 - [License](#license)

 # Introduction
 This webpage serves as a digital portfolio for showcasing my work as a beginner.
 It's designed to introduce visitors to my skills, projects, and a bit about who I am.
 Whether you're a potential employer, a fellow developer, or simply curious about what I do, you'll find valuable information here.
+It's a development from my previous portfolio which didn't contain elements of Bootstrap.

 # Features
 - About Me: Learn more about me, my background, and what drives my passion for web development.